Service Tiers

 Free Account Limits

-- Maximum 2 endpoints
+- 2 endpoints per account.

-- 100,000 tokens per month
+- 100,000 tokens per month across both endpoints.

 Choosing a Tier